storageos/storageos.github.io/_docs/operations/storage-host-config.md

 will save data in any directory that follows the name `dev[0-9]+`, such as `/var/lib/storageos/data/dev2` or `/var/lib/storageos/data/dev5`.
 This functionality enables operators to mount different devices into devX directories and StorageOS will recognise them as available storage automatically.
+As soon as any of these directories exists, StorageOS will be able to use it.

 These are 2 possible options to expand the available disk space for StorageOS to allocate (combinations of these options are also possible):